KieDani/Submission_2nd_Covid19_Competition/README.md

     pip install -r min_requirements.txt

+## If you just want to load our pretrained models and use them in your own code, you can try the following:

+    from training.models.convnext import convnext_tiny_3d
+    model = convnext_tiny_3d(
+                pretrained=True,
+                added_dim=2,
+                init_mode='two_g', #alternatively use 'full'; this is only important if pretrained_mode = 'imagenet' ten_net=0,
+                in_chan=1,
+                use_transformer= False,
+                pretrained_path=PRETRAINED_PATH,
+                pretrained_mode=PRETRAINING,
+                drop_path=0.0,
+                datasize = 256 #Shape (HxWxD) of the data is 256x256x256 )

+    The pretrained weights can be downloaded with the script download_saved_models.sh and unzip the data.
+You need to set PRETRAINED_PATH to the unzipped folder.
+    Furthermore, you need to set YOURNUMBEROFCLASSES (number of output classes, here 4 for severity and 2 for detection) and PRETRAINING according to your needs.
+    PRETRAINING can be in {'imagenet', 'segmentationECCVFull', 'segmiaECCVFull', 'multitaskECCVFull'} for the models used in the paper.

 ## Data preparation:
 Set DATA_PATH = 'Path/TO/DATASET' in paths.py.
 The dataset will be further processed and saved in cache_path in paths.py.
 It is recommended to use absolute paths.
 Store the cov19d-dataset in 'Path/TO/DATASET'.